samalone/HTMLForms/README.md

 # HTMLForms
 Construct HTML forms from encodable Swift objects — designed for Vapor

+*This library is under development and may see major breaking changes.*

 This library assists with creating HTML forms from encodable Swift structs and classes.
 It's intended for use with Vapor, because it names its form inputs such that Vapor can parse the resulting form submission back into the same Swift object.
 The library does